-EL GASTOR central square and pretty church.
+EL GASTOR is a pretty white town with a central square and pretty church.

 El Gastor street with colourful flowerpots everywhere.